StefRuseva88/softUni-integration-tests/README.md

-## SoftUni-Projects - RESTful API: RestSharp API Tests
+# SoftUni-Projects - RestSharp API Tests
-### This is a test project for Back-End Test Automation March 2024 Course @ SoftUni
+This is a test project for Back-End Test Automation March 2024 Course @ SoftUni

+## Project Description
+This repository contains a series of test projects designed to practice and demonstrate skills in back-end test automation.
+The tests are written using RestSharp for API interactions and NUnit for testing framework.

+## Projects Included
-<li>Back-End Test Automation - Exam Prep I - The "Idea Center" System</li>
+### 1. Back-End Test Automation - Exam Prep I: The "Idea Center" System
+This project focuses on automating tests for the "Idea Center" system, a platform where users can submit and discuss innovative ideas.
+The test cases cover:
+- User authentication and authorization
+- Idea submission and retrieval
+- User interactions such as editing an idea
+- Error handling and validation

-<li>Back-End Test Automation - Exam Prep II - The "Foody" System</li>
+### 2. Back-End Test Automation - Exam Prep II: The "Foody" System
+The "Foody" system project involves automating tests for a food delivery service API.
+This project includes test cases for:

+- User registration and login
+- Profile and food management
+- Food placement and tracking
+- Functions processing and error scenarios

-<li>Back-End Test Automation – Regular Exam - The "Story Spoiler" System</li>
+### 3. Back-End Test Automation – Regular Exam: The "Story Spoiler" System
+For the regular exam, the project automates tests for the "Story Spoiler" system, an application that provides users with spoilers for their favorite stories.
+Test cases include:

+- User profile management
+- Spoiler submission and categorization
+- Search and filtering of spoilers
+- Error handling and validation
+### Technologies Used
+- RestSharp: A simple REST and HTTP API client for .NET.
+- NUnit: A unit-testing framework for all .NET languages.

+### Project Structure
+- /Tests: Contains the test cases for each system.
+- /Models: Contains the models representing the API responses and requests.
+- /Utilities: Contains utility classes for common functionalities such as configuration and logging.
+### Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### Contact
+For any questions or suggestions, please open an issue in the repository.